UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

 # Introduction

-Below is documentation related to the arrangement, description, and the physical processing of archival audiovisual materials.
+Below is documentation related to the arrangement, physical processing, and description of archival, or non-commercial audiovisual materials.
 For the most part, audiovisual materials are physically processed and described at the item-level to help facilitate preservation via digitization (we're currently developing processes for describing & arranging audiovisual materials at the collection and box-level!...more on that soon).

-In addition to creating finding aid description for access, when possible, processing archivists and assistants also create additional item-level descriptive metadata of AV items that is stored in Jittberug, an internal online content management system for Wilson's audiovisual holdings.
-This documentation page will (eventually!) dive into some Jitterbug specifics, including required metadata fields, field definitions (& style guide), and data entry and import methods.
+In addition to creating finding aid description for access, when possible, processing archivists and assistants also create additional item-level descriptive metadata of AV items that is stored in Jitterbug, an internal online content management system for Wilson's analog audiovisual holdings.
+Jitterbug holds and tracks metadata related to the analog AV format or item ("Audiovisual Items"), as well as metadata related to digitization, including information on the transfer ("Transfers") and the preservation instance or file ("Preservation Instance").
+This documentation dives into some Jitterbug specifics related to analog AV items, including required metadata fields, field definitions (& style guide), and data entry and import methods.

 Please note that this documentation page is a work in progress and will be updated frequently in the summer and fall 2021.

 # Arrangement

 When assigned an accession containing archival audiovisual materials, consult with the AV Archivist about how to best arrange the materials.
 It is crucial to have an arrangement plan in place before proceeding with item-level processing.
 Sometimes an arrangement plan is predetermined by the curatorial unit, but often determining an arrangement plan requires some of your own digging and gaining some familiarity with the collection materials.
-Before diving in, it's helpful to remember that the process of making an arrangment plan for archival AV doesn't vary much from the processes of our manuscript and visual processing collegaues and friends.
-We often live in a more item-level world when processing AV, but the general methods, practices, and goal of arrangment are the same accross formats - or rather, how can we best present these materials so people can find what they need.
+Before diving in, it's helpful to remember that the process of making an arrangement plan for archival AV doesn't vary much from the processes of our manuscript and visual processing colleagues and friends.
+We often live in a more item-level world when processing AV, but the general methods, practices, and goal of arrangement are the same across formats - or rather, how can we best present these materials so people can find what they need.

 Generally, try to arrange AV materials by content, rather than by format.
 Exceptions to this may include production-heavy collections with defined works, or titles, that may benefit from having sub-groupings of like-format items in order to gain a sense of the creator's production process.
 An example of this includes the Tom Davenport Papers, http://finding-aids.lib.unc.edu/20025